tonethar/IGME-330-Master/notes/randomness-1.md

 - Copy conscientiously in the order in which they left the bag.
 - The poem will resemble you.
 - And there you are - an infinitely original author of charming sensibility, even though unappreciated by the vulgar herd.

+## V. Automatism

+*Automatism* refers to creating art without conscious thought, accessing material from the unconscious mind as part of the creative process - https://www.tate.org.uk/art/art-terms/a/automatism

+- Check out *Danger of Death* by Jean Arp - which uses "earthquake lines" to produce an apparently random drawing --> https://www.tate.org.uk/art/artworks/arp-danger-of-death-t05007
+- As with his collage of squares above, there are indications of premeditation (fainter pencil marks and partial erasures) that suggest that the work is not fully random.

+## VI.
+Moving to the digital realm